marle3003/mokapi/docs/javascript-api/mokapi/eventhandler/kafkaeventmessage.md

 ---
-title: KafkaMessage
+title: KafkaEventMessage
-description: KafkaMessage is an object used by KafkaEventHandler
+description: KafkaEventMessage is an object used by KafkaEventHandler
 ---
-# KafkaMessage
+# KafkaEventMessage

 KafkaMessage is an object used by [KafkaEventHandler](/docs/javascript-api/mokapi/eventhandler/kafkaeventhandler.md) that contains Kafka-specific message data.